 Stay connected with us on …

 Looking for something to do?
-The SJSU iSchool Facebook events tab is full of events from conference receptions to faculty presentations to student meet-ups.
-You can also connect with SJSU iSchool current student and alumni groups, view updates from faculty about new online classes and curricula, stay in the know about SJSU iSchool news, and check out our photo albums.
-Plus, you can interact with current students, alumni, faculty, and friends of the SJSU iSchool.
+Our Facebook events tab is full of events from conference receptions to faculty presentations to student meet-ups.
+You can also connect with current student and alumni groups, view updates from faculty about new online classes and curricula, stay in the know about school news, and check out our photo albums.
+Plus, you can interact with current students, alumni, faculty, and friends.
 Post on our wall.
 Ask us a question.
 Join the conversation!
 Interact with us on Facebook.

 What interests you?
-Check out our pins on the SJSU iSchool Pinterest boards.
-We're pinning faculty bios, presentations, and publications.
-You can check out pins highlighting current SJSU iSchool students and alumni.
+Check out our pins on the Pinterest boards.
+We’re pinning faculty bios, presentations, and publications.
+You can check out pins highlighting current students and alumni.
 Our student associations are also very active in the library and information science community, and we created a board for them, too!
 Get inspired.
 Learn something new.
 Follow us on Pinterest.

-The School of Information at San José State University has its own channel on YouTube!
-View presentations by our award-winning faculty and prestigious guests, watch SJSU iSchool informational videos, and learn more about our school’s sophisticated online learning environment through video tutorials.
+We have own channel on YouTube!
+View presentations by our award-winning faculty and prestigious guests, watch informational videos, and learn more about our school’s sophisticated online learning environment through video tutorials.
 Check out our playlists.
-And be sure to comment on your favorite SJSU iSchool videos!
+And be sure to comment on your favorite videos!
 Subscribe to our YouTube Channel.

-You can also interact with SJSU iSchool faculty, staff, and students on our blogs.
-Our website is chock-full of information; but, if you're seeking detailed information where you can also comment and ask questions, bookmark our blogs.
+You can also interact with faculty members, staff members, and students on our blogs.
+Our website is chock-full of information; but, if you’re seeking detailed information where you can also comment and ask questions, bookmark our blogs.
 We blog about careers and curriculum.
 We blog about registration updates.
-Our school's faculty and students post questions and answers covered during our online open houses.
-Dr. Main also has an advising blog for current students.
-Check out the following SJSU iSchool blog sites:
+Dr. Linda Main also has an advising blog for current students.
+Check them out:

 - Career Blog – A must-read for job seekers, this blog covers career resources and shares job hunt tips.